Dilnawaj/Data-Courier/README.md

 # DataCourierApp

-This is a full-stack application for system to retrieve files from any computer in multiple formats, integrating with BombitUp for enhanced functionality.
-Implemented instant email notifications.
+This is a full-stack application for system to retrieve files from any computer in multiple formats, integrating with BombitUp  functionalit like Implemented instant email notifications & sms notifications.

 ## Prerequisites